nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![SortSequenceDiagram](images/SortSequenceDiagram.png)

-The following activity diagram shows the logic flow as the user inputs the `sort` command for `sort /m`:
+The following activity diagram shows the logic flow as the user inputs the `sort` command:

 ![SortActivityDiagram](images/SortActivityDiagram.png)